The Port, Northern Wasco County Parks and Recreation and The Dalles Kiwanis Club are working on a plan to expand the Klindt Cove Park.

 The Klindts asked the Port to consider expanding access to the riverfront, which they cherished as children.

-The Port has dedicated the lot adjacent to the Klindt Cove Pocket Park, plus a small portion of another lot to the expansion project, about an acre of land.
+The Port has dedicated the lot adjacent to the Klindt Cove Pocket Park, plus a small portion of another lot to the expansion project, about 1.25 acres of land.

-Improvements planned in the first stage of expansion include more parking spaces, landscaping of the additional lot, including a butterfly garden and a strolling path.
+Improvements planned in the first stage of expansion include more parking spaces, shade covering for picnic tables, and landscaping of the additional lot, including a butterfly garden and a strolling path.

 Scott Baker, Executive Director of Northern Wasco County Parks and Recreation, is providing guidance and ongoing input on the project.